pupper68k/rpc/DESIGN.md

 ## API
 ### Endpoints
-The API exposed by the RPC service will contain the following endpoints
+The API exposed by the RPC service will contain the following endpoints.
+Any errors mentioned refer to the [gRPC status codes](https://developers.google.com/maps-booking/reference/grpc-api/status_codes).

+#### **CreateJob**
-- **CreateJob**: receives a Job and returns a CreateJobOutput
+Receives a Command and returns a Job.
+Can return the following errors:

+- PERMISSION_DENIED: the client certificate is not signed by a CA that permits the read/write role
+- ABORTED: the command failed to launch

+#### **DeleteJob**
-- **DeleteJob**: receives a PID and returns a DeleteJobOutput
+Receives a JID and returns a DeleteJobOutput.
+Can return the following errors:

-- **ListJobs**: returns a JobList
+- PERMISSION_DENIED: the client certificate is not signed by a CA that permits the read/write role
+- NOT_FOUND: the JID was not found in the process cache

+After DeleteJob is run, the Job will be completely deallocated from the RPC system.

+#### **ListJobs**
+Returns a JobList.

+#### **GetJob**
-- **GetOutput**: receives a PID and returns a JobOutput
+Receives a JID and returns a Job (including updated job output and execution time).

 ### Datatypes
+- **JID**
+    Single integer representing the ID of the Job as tracked by the RPC subsystem.
+Custom Job IDs were added to the implementation because it could not be assured that every Job would have a unique PID for the underlying process.
+- **Command**
+    String that holds a shell command to be executed on the host system
+- **Status**
+    Enumeration that can hold the following values:
+    - Created
+    - In Process
+    - Exited
+    - Error
 - **Job**
     - Command (string):
     Command holds a valid shell command that is run on the underlying server shell.
-    - PID (integer):
+    - JID (integer):
-    PID holds an integer representing job ID.
-In this project it will correlate directly to the pid of the process running on the RPC server for a given job.
-In a production RPC system it is advisable to use a randomized PID.
+    JID holds an integer representing job ID.
     - CreatedTime (string):
     Timestamp that represents when the process was launched on the server
+    - JobExecutionTime (string):
+    Timestamp that represents how long the underlying process has been running
+    - FinishedTime (string):
+    Timestamp that represents when a Job finished
+    - Status (status):
+    Instance of status enumeration.
+Represents state of job
+    - Output (string):
+    Output contains the output of the job at time it is retrieved
 - **JobList**
     - Jobs ([]Job):
     A list of Job obejcts as defined above in this list
-- **JobOutput**
-    - Command (string):
-    Holds the shell command as originally defined in the corresponding call to CreateJob
-    - CurrentOutput (string):
-    Current cummulative contents of stdout from Job
-    - Complete (boolean):
-    Boolean that represents whether the job is still running or if it has finished
 - **DeleteJobOutput**
     - Job (Job):
     Job object as defined above in this list
     - Exit (integer):
     Exit code as returned from the underlying process
-    - Interrupted (boolean):
-    Boolean is set to true if underlying process was still running when DeleteJob was called
-- **CreateJobOutput**
-    - Job (Job):
-    Created Job object as defined above in this list
-    - Success (boolean):
-    Boolean set to true if the job was launched successfully
-    - Error (string):
-    If success is set to False, an error can be found in Error
-- **PID**
+    - State (status):
-    Single integer representing the PID of the underlying process
+    Instance of status enumeration representing the state of the job at time of deletion

 ### Data flow
 Each handler will receive the endpoint input as well as a context object from which the client certificate and trust chain can be extracted.
 After the Authorization routine is applied to the CA certificate found in the client certificate trust chain, the handler will process the input and return the output.